Hulley Family History > Introduction

 I have had assistance and information from people with Hulley descendants and ancestors in many parts of the world including Australia, Canada, New Zealand, South Africa and the United States of America.
 I am most grateful to them all.

 I have a special interest in the Hulley family of Rainow, near Macclesfield and have traced their family tree back to 1488 with many references found for Hulley in the same area back to 1285.
-The story of the family is told in my book, the front cover of which is shown below.
-If you would like more information or to order a copy please go to the Longview Publications section.
-The price is £3.50 plus postage and packing.
+The story of the family is told in my book which was first published in 2001.
+The book is now out-of-print but I hope to write a new expanded edition and publish online in the future.

 Please use the link on the left to email me for enquiries or if you have any information about Hulley genealogy.